jido/Arcadam/Quirks.md

 ## Block boundaries

-Unlike Asciidoc, the number of repeated characters in a block boundary is fixed (length 4 or 2) and cannot be increased.
+Unlike Asciidoc or Markdown, the number of repeated characters in a block boundary is fixed (length 4, 3 or 2) and cannot be increased.
-AsciiDoctor uses matched boundary lengths for block nesting.
+Arcadam does not use matched boundary lengths for block nesting.

 Nesting of the same block is supported in Arcadam by adding an attribute in the line immediately before the start of the block.